Medical Editor: John P. Cunha, DO, FACOEP

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Commonly-Observed Adverse Events in Double-Blind, Placebo-Controlled Clinical Trials
+Commonly Reported Adverse Reactions In Double-Blind, Placebo-Controlled Clinical Trials

-Table 5 lists the adverse events reported in 2% or more of INVEGA® SUSTENNA®-treated subjects with schizophrenia in the four fixed-dose, double-blind, placebo-controlled trials.
+Table 10 lists the adverse reactions reported in 2% or more of INVEGA SUSTENNA®-treated subjects and at a greater proportion than in the placebo group with schizophrenia in the four fixed-dose, double-blind, placebo-controlled trials.

-Table 5: Incidence of Treatment Emergent Adverse Events in
+Table 10: Incidence of Adverse Reactions in ≥ 2%

 |Total percentage of subjects with adverse event||70||75||68||69||63||60||63|